vmware-archive/cb-2fa-login/README.md

 that `/tmp/metadata.xml` file into the SAML SP config textbox and click "Submit".

 Now you should be able to complete the login process by clicking the SAML link on the logon page!

+## Debugging

+You will undoubtedly run into problems.
+Here's some common troubleshooting steps:

+### "Unhandled Exception.
+Check log for details" when attempting to log in Cb via SAML.

+Check the logs in `/var/log/cb/coreservices/debug.log`.
+Here are some common errors:

+* `Unhandled exception from API request: Config does not contain any IdPs`

+  Ensure the EntityId in the "idp" section matches the URL to the idp.xml file on your IdP.
+You can validate this by looking at the entityId attribute of the ns0:EntityDescriptor tag on the idp.xml file.